I also give talks...

 I have now decided to share my passion for space science with the general public.
 In doing so, I write books for Springer International and get to spend months researching a chosen topic and interviewing leading scientists at space agencies and universities worldwide.
 If that wasn't great enough, I also give talks and workshops at schools and public outreach events.

 I am a contributing editor for the Sherwood Observatory and a recurrent panellist on the Space Oddities YouTube channel.
+I also write as a freelancer for the space and life science industries with clients ranging from small businesses to world-class organizations.

 Why Notes from Callisto?

 No, this is not the title of my next book but is instead a way for me to share with you my fascination for the Galilean moons, these giant natural satellites that orbit Jupiter.
-And in particular Callisto.
+And in particular, Callisto.

-Callisto also holds an abundance of water reserves (it's an ocean world!), lacks any geological activity (no moonquakes), and is an ideal transport hub due to its relatively low gravity well, making mining trips to the small, but mineral-rich Jovian moons cost-effective.
+The moon also holds an abundance of water reserves (it's an ocean world!), lacks any geological activity (no moonquakes), and is an ideal transport hub due to its relatively low gravity well, making mining trips to the small, but mineral-rich Jovian moons cost-effective.
 Finally, it is a great outpost for teleoperating scientific missions to the potential life-bearing moon Europa.

 I hope you'll like reading them as much as I enjoy writing them!